Reed wins first major title, holding off Fowler at Masters

 Reed went to the back nine with a four-shot lead over four players, and they all had their chances.
 That included Jon Rahm, the 23-year-old from Spain, whose chances ended when he went after the flag on the par-5 15th and came up short in the water.
 He shot 69 and finished fourth.

-Reed's only bogey on the back nine was at No. 11 from a tee shot into the trees.
-He answered with a 25-foot birdie on the 12th, and a shot into 8 feet at No. 14 for a birdie that broke the tie with Spieth.
+Reed made a 25-foot birdie putt on No. 12, and his biggest birdie was a 9-iron to 8 feet on the 14th that broke the tie with Spieth.
 He made all pars from there.
-That's all he needed.
+That was all he needed.

 He became the fourth straight Masters champion to capture his first major.

-Reed once claimed after winning a World Golf Championship at Doral that he was a top 5 player in the world, which subjected him to ridicule.
-This victory moves him to No. 11.
-It also comes with a green jacket, which earns far more respect and notoriety.
+Reed once claimed after winning a World Golf Championship at Doral that he was a top 5 player in the world, which subjected him to ridicule because it was only his third career title.
+His first major moves him to No. 11.
+It also comes with a green jacket, which is worth far more notoriety, not to mention respect.

 For more AP golf coverage: https://apnews.com/tag/apf-Golf